M1 helmet: Accessories

 Other armies used these or similar covers printed with different camouflage patterns, or employed entirely different methods.
 In the Dutch Army, for example, it was common practice to use a square piece of burlap as a helmet cover on M1 helmets, usually secured by a net and a wide rubber band.

-During the Battle of the Bulge and Korean War, soldiers made white helmet covers as camouflage in snowy areas.
-They were not issued to soldiers, so many soldiers simply made them from a white cloth from a shirt or tablecloth.
+During the Battle of the Bulge and the Korean War, soldiers made white helmet covers as camouflage in snowy areas.
+They were not issued to soldiers, so many soldiers simply made them using white cloth from a shirt or tablecloth.